 - Shatila camp was established in 1949 and is located in Beirut.

-Initially comprising around 500 residential units, the camp has grown tenfold since its establishment.
-Most of the growth has been vertical, with new shelters being erected on top of existing ones without proper foundations.
+Initially comprised of around 500 residential units, the camp has grown tenfold since its establishment.
+Most of the growth has ben vertical, with new shelter being erected on top of existing ones, without proper foundations.

 REFUGEE CAMPS IN Lebanon